webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = Is this plugin compatible with the new WooCommerce High-Performance Order Storage? =

-Yes, in beta, from WooCommerce version 7.1 onwards.
+Yes, from WooCommerce version 7.1 onwards.

 = I need technical support.
 Who should I contact, IfthenPay or Webdados? =